We estimate the costs or savings (resource impact) associated with technologies and guidelines so you can plan for and implement guidance.

 - capacity and demand

-- Down to
+- changes to patient flows

 If you plan for and implement NICE guidance, our resource planner will help you by:

 - summarising the resource implications of published guidance

 Resource impact reports

 These Word documents use national estimates to summarise the expected resource impact of the guidance.
 Any assumptions are fully explained in the document.

 If national estimates are not possible, or if there is likely to be local variation, the report highlights areas for you to consider at a local level.